-To check the reliability of branches in a certain tree, one can use (non-parametric) bootstrapping or jackknifing, combining alignment subsampling and consensus to get support values on branches (Chapter 5).
-Furthermore, other methods that generate or sample sets of plausible trees are used to get support values like in Bayesian MCMC sampling (Chapter 7) or quartet puzzling (Chapter 6).
+To check the reliability of branches in a certain tree, one can use (nonparametric) bootstrapping or jackknifing, combining alignment subsampling and consensus to get support values on branches (Chapter 5). distance Furthermore, other methods that generate or sample sets of plausible trees are used to get support values like in Bayesian MCMC sampling (Chapter 7) or quartet puzzling (Chapter 6).

-Various approaches have been devised to determine a best-suited evolutionary model (Chapter 10).
-Such approaches are often based on the maximum likelihood values gained for the models in question.
-Different measures are applied like Akaike Information Criterion (AIC), Bayesian Infomation Criterion (BIC), Akaike Weights, and other model selection techniques (refer to Johnson and Omland, 2004, for review) to correct for the additional parameters in the more complex models.
+Various approaches have been devised to determine a bost set. lutionary model (Chapter 10).
+Such approaches are often based on the models in question.
+Different chpt, do they explain LTR, Akaike... measures are applied like AIC, BIC, Akaike Weights, and other model selection techniques (refer to Johnson and Omland, 2004, for review) to correct for the additional parameters in the more complex models.
 Such techniques are also implemented in programs like ModelTest to select the most useful model of evolution (see Posada and Buckley, 2004, and Chapter 10 for details).